What is the law on speeding?

 To find out more or to start a Community Speedwatch programme, please contact your local neighbourhood team.

 It is the responsibility of your local council to set speed limits in their area.
-If you would like to speak to your local council about changing a speed limit on a road near you, find their details.
+If you would like to speak to your local council about changing a speed limit on a road near you.
+You can find the details of your local council by visiting this page.

 Speed is considered the most important contributory factor to death and serious injury on our roads.
 Excess speed the cause of as many as one third of all crashes resulting in death.